 The thesis involves interaction with a "Thesis Committee."
-This committee is composed of a first reader or chairperson, a second reader, and in some cases (as deemed appropriate by the chairperson) a third reader.
-The first reader will typically be a seminary resident faculty member.
-The second reader will typically be another Briercrest faculty member (either a resident or non-resident adjunct faculty member).
+This committee is composed of a supervisor, a second reader, and in some cases (as deemed appropriate by the supervisor) a third reader.
+The supervisor will typically be a seminary faculty member.
+The second reader will typically be another Briercrest faculty member or approved adjunct faculty member.
 A third reader, when deemed necessary or advantageous to the student, is an external faculty member who is an acknowledged "expert" in the field.

-The Thesis Committee (first reader/chairperson and the second reader) holds the authority to approve the content and defense of the thesis-it has the right of final determination in all matters of outline, bibliography, research, methodology, content, conclusions, and defense.
+The Thesis Committee (supervisor and the second reader) holds the authority to approve the content and defense of the thesis-it has the right of final determination in all matters of outline, bibliography, research, methodology, content, conclusions, and defense.
 This committee may ask for specialized help from members of the faculty, refer the thesis back to the faculty as a whole, or refer the thesis to the Dean of the Seminary for assistance in evaluating the thesis, though such a referral is at the sole prerogative of the committee.

 The Dean of the Seminary has ex officio status on all thesis committees.
-In the case of a deadlock of opinion on the thesis committee, an urgent need to fill a vacancy on the committee, or a matter of some significance relating to the thesis that remains unresolved, the Dean of the Seminary has the right to determine the issue at her or his discretion.
+In the case of a deadlock of opinion on the thesis committee, an urgent need to fill a vacancy on the committee, or a matter of some significance relating to the thesis that remains unresolved, the Dean of the Seminary has the right to determine the issue at his or her discretion.

-The Director of the Library serves ex officio on the thesis committee as the final authority regarding form and typography.
+The Director of the Library serves ex officio on the thesis committee as the final authority regarding form, typography, and proofreading.
 As such, he or she may delay the acceptance of the thesis until all matters of form and typography are acceptable.
 The librarian is also available to the student on matters of bibliography and research methodology.